just-ai/jaicf-kotlin/docs/pages/Introduction.md

 Activators are used to activate a state of the dialogue scenario.
 In fact _every activator tries to handle a user's request_ to your JAICF agent and find the next state of the scenario regarding the current one.
 Each JAICF agent should have at least one activator configuration.

-_Dialogflow, Rasa, and JAICP Caila - are examples of activators in JAICF._
+_Dialogflow, Rasa, and Just AI CAILA - are examples of NLU activators in JAICF._

-> Learn more about activators [here](Natural-Language-Understanding).
+> Learn more about NLU [here](Natural-Language-Understanding).

 ## Channels